 Have you ever seen an advertisement that made you feel like you had to buy the product?

-It could be a luxury car that promises to make you more successful or a weight loss supplement guaranteed to give you a beach body in weeks.
+It could be a phone that promises to offer a better camera or a weight loss supplement guaranteed to give you a beach body in weeks.

 Whatever it was, you probably convinced yourself you needed the product, even if you didn’t want it.

-Many advertisers use logical fallacies to manipulate our emotions and get us to buy their products.
-Sometimes, these can be misleading advertising as well, thus, it’s important to get in-depth of the ad to save yourself.
+Many advertisers use logical fallacies in advertising to manipulate our emotions and get us to buy their products.
+Sometimes, these can be misleading advertising as well, thus, it’s important to get in the depth of the ad to save yourself.

-A logical fallacy is a type of flawed thinking that can be utilized to make an argument sound more plausible than it actually is.
+Ads with logical fallacies are a type of flawed thinking that can be utilized to make an argument sound more plausible than it actually is.

 There are many different types of logical fallacies, but some of the most common ones used in advertising include appeal to authority, bandwagon appeal, and fear appeal.

-Today, we will discuss the top 8 fallacies used in advertising and provide examples of how they are used.
+Today, we will discuss the top 10 fallacies used in advertising and provide logical fallacies examples in ads and how they are used.

 First, let’s find out what a fallacy in advertising is.

-Fallacies are deceptive or misleading arguments that rely on faulty reasoning rather than sound evidence or logic.
+Fallacies in advertising are deceptive or misleading arguments that rely on faulty reasoning rather than sound evidence or logic.
+These are commonly logical fallacies that try to grab customer’s attention and persuade them to buy products or services with faulty messaging.

 Generally, a fallacy is an error in reasoning that can lead to unreliable or invalid conclusions.